 A Thousand Words

-The belated film was released in just couple of overseas territories theatrically bringing in just $3.5 million and it went straight to video in the UK.
+The delayed movie was released in just couple of overseas markets theatrically bringing in just $3.5 million and it went straight to video in the UK.
 A Thousand Words was the last piece of baggage for Paramount from their DreamWorks years.